meetcse/flutter-boilerplate-project/README.md

 # Boilerplate Project

-A boilerplate project created in flutter using MobX and Provider.
+A boilerplate project created in flutter using MobX and Provider................

 ## Getting Started